DIVIDER FRONT unsmushed

 The concept of the ring of distribution of the real numbers presented from a friendly mathematician

 In the above we can see that (-a)+a=0, however there is no polarity assign to zero.
 In Geometric maths, zero comes in both positive, negative, and neutral forms.
 The ‘Real’ numbers are all contained within reciprocal number space that is reflected into whole number space.
 Whereas the above proof makes no differentiation between numbers such as 0.99999… on into infinity, and the number 1.
-Just when dealing with the true nature of the infinite we examine utilise the nature of the boundary’s formed by the squaring and rooting of reciprocal values.
+Just when dealing with the true nature of the infinite, we utilise the nature of the boundariess formed by the squaring and rooting of reciprocal values.

 THE